ingeniala/heybluekata/conceptual-architecture/component-responsibility.md

 ### Storage

-Catalogs for marchants and catalogs for municipalities will not have necessary the same structure and data, so the proposal is to use a noSQL DB, like Dynamo DB from AWS due to whole architecture was based on AWS services.
+Catalogs for _merchants_ and municipalities will not have necessary the same data structure, so the proposal is to use a noSQL DB, like Dynamo DB from AWS, to stick to the guidelines defined for the whole architecture (based on AWS services).

 ## Business Rules